MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/security/digital-signatures.md

    - demonstrate that there's proof that both the manager and the accounting department received and reviewed the document

 2. The manager receives the document and adds their digital signature to the document, confirming that they reviewed and approved it.
-It's then forwards it to the accounting department for payment.
+It's then forwarded to the accounting department for payment.

 3. A representative in the accounting department receives the document and signs it, which confirms receipt of the document.